 INF 1320 Information Design

 Information production and consumption philosophies as they relate to the interactivity between technology and people.
 Efficiency and effectiveness in Information design will be studied from the user's perspective.
+Offered every fall semester.

 INF 1325 Information Design and Evaluation